manishdhakal/Backpropagation/README.md

 - The maths behind the backpropagation has been implemented in Neural Network with C++.
 For training and testing we are using the logic gates.
 - You can give the number of epochs and learning rate yourselves.
 - The implemented activation functions are ReLU & sigmoid.
+- The Logic gates have been implemented in this ANN for testing